jallanxjallan/onemanairforce/adaptation/scenes/onward_to_manila.md

 ---
-title: Onward to Manila
+category: past
 date: 15 January 1948
-location: Changi
+status: synopsis
-status: new
+title: Onward To Manila
 ---

-British officials open Ining's coffin.
-They do not find guns,  and allow RI-002 to depart, obstensibly for Pekanbaru.
+British officials open Ining's coffin, searching for contraband.
+Finding none, and with RI-002 brought up to minimal airworthiness standards, they grant Bob permission to depart, to the great annoyance of the Dutch.